The 10 Most Dangerous Animals in California

 The category of dangerous big cats you can find in California includes well-known predators like the cougar and the bobcat.

-Cougars (Puma concolor) are also called pumas, catamounts and panthers.
+Cougars (Puma concolor) are also called pumas, catamounts, panthers and mountain lions.
 These are indeed dangerous animals that have been proved fatal to humans in numerous occasions, like American bears or great white sharks.
 There have been deadly cougar attacks in California as well.

 Cougars avoid humans generally, but starving juveniles and threatened or startled individuals may attack people wandering their natural habitat.
 Cougars are also among the 10 highest-jumping animals in the world.
 See one in the picture.